November 20, 2025

 TL;DR - Drexel University Clinical Rotations

-- Students who need support can create a free NPHub account to check real preceptor openings in family practice, adult gerontology, pediatrics, women’s health, and psychiatric mental health.
+• After using university resources, some students choose to create a free NPHub account to view current preceptor availability in family practice, adult-gerontology, pediatrics, women’s health, and psychiatric–mental health.

 Starting Your Clinical Journey at Drexel University